BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

 Like Bitcoin, IBC compatible chains like the Cosmos chain use `secp256k1` for public key generation.

 Some chains use different elliptic curves for generating public keys.
-An example is the`eth_secp256k1`used by Ethereum and Evmos chain for generating public keys.
+An example is the`eth_secp256k1`used by Ethereum and Butane chain for generating public keys.

 ```go
 // Generate new random ethsecp256k1 private key and address